KMjanith/Go-RabbitMQ/README.md

-## run t rabbitmq doccker image or use the deployed rabbitmq in gcp, change the url accordingly
+# run the rabbitmq docker image or use the deployed rabbitmq in gcp, change the url accordingly
 ## use to install dependencies
 ```
 go mod tidy